 Promoting your Goodreads Giveaway

-With more than 40 million book lovers online daily — reviewing, sharing, discussing and searching for new books – Goodreads is full of opportunity for authors.
-By taking time to build a solid profile, like I previously discussed here, and then leveraging your platform with giveaways, you’ll be well on your way to Goodreads success!
+With more than 90 million book lovers online daily — reviewing, sharing, discussing and searching for new books – Goodreads is full of opportunity for authors, and I suggest you start taking it seriously!